aws-amplify/docs/docs/sdk/auth/fragments/ios/federated-identities.md

 	```
 	Run `pod install --repo-update` before you continue.

-Note : `AWSGoogleSignIn` is only needed for using Google Login in your app and `AWSAuthUI` is only necessary if using the "Drop-In UI".
+**Note:** `AWSGoogleSignIn` is only needed for using Google Login in your app and `AWSAuthUI` is only necessary if using the "Drop-In UI".
-{: .callout .callout--info}

-2. Add Google metadata to `Info.plist`.
+1. Add Google metadata to `Info.plist`.

 	To configure your Xcode project to use Google Login, open its `Info.plist` file using **Right-click > Open As > Source Code.** Add the following entry.
 Substitute your project name for the placeholder string.